 There is absolutely no obligation to get a mortgage from the same bank or building society that you use for your current account or savings, and you could well miss out on getting a much better deal on the open market.
 Just because you’re happy with the banking services your bank provides doesn’t mean they’ll automatically offer the best mortgage deal for you.

 However, some lenders offer exclusive mortgage deals to customers who’ve banked with them for a while, so if your provider can offer a good deal compared to the competition, then go for it.
-If in doubt, it’s worth speaking to a broker first and seeing what your options are, so you can compare these before signing up.
+If in doubt, it’s worth speaking to a broker first and seeing what your options are, so you can compare these to the deal your bank has offered you before signing up.

 Get expert mortgage advice*